prichey/lightpost/README.md

 * `cd client && npm install` then `npm start` to install and start the React development server with live-reloading.
 * To build, run `npm run build` from the client directory to generate an optimized bundle, which is served by the Express backend.

+### Depyloment

+* Make sure the client has built (`cd client && npm install && npm run build`) then run `npm start` from the root to start the Express server.
+By default it will serve on port 5000 unless given an environment variable.

 I'm happy to answer any questions about decisions I made here.
 I tried to be as thoughtful and intentional with my code here I would be with any other project.
 Thanks for the consideration!

 ### Notes